 Boticario – a super quirky pub located in what used to be a pharmacy.
 It’s very vintage, and the atmosphere is unique yet friendly.

 Buenos Aires public transportation system is quite efficient.
-Make sure to get a SUBE card that allows you to ride buses and subway.
+Make sure to get a SUBTE card that allows you to ride the bus and the metro.
 It’s a top up card that you touch in every time you want to travel.

-The second stop on the Flash Pack’s Argentina Itinerary is El Calafate.
-This nice small town located on the shores of Lake Argentino is the best access point to visit Perito Moreno Glacier, and is home to a multitude of excellent restaurants where to taste the best Argentian asado (mixed grill).
+This nice small town located on the shores of Lake Argentino is the best access point to visit Perito Moreno Glacier, and is home to a multitude of excellent restaurants where to taste the best Argentine asado (mixed grill).

 El Calafate is a nice place to explore.
 A walk along the lake is the perfect occasion to admire the incredible local bird life, with pink flamingos living in the lagoon, battling the wind which blows strong in this part of the country.
 Laguna Nimez is an even better place for birdwatching.

-If you join Flash Pack trip to Argentina, after having admired the glacier in all its glory you’ll be ushered to the southern part of Lake Argentino, where you’ll board a catamaran that will take you as close to the southern wall of Perito Moreno Glacier as possible, for even more stunning views and incredible photo opportunities, and then drop you off at the southern base of the glacier.
+The best guided tours will take you to the southern part of Lake Argentino, where you’ll board a catamaran that will take you as close to the southern wall of Perito Moreno Glacier as possible, for even more stunning views and incredible photo opportunities, and then drop you off at the southern base of the glacier.